aaronland/dogeared-extruder/README.md

 Aside from stuff listed in the [TODO.txt](TODO.txt) file:

-* Extract or generate a page title for HTML output
+* Try to be smarter about extracting or generating a page title for HTML output.
+Currently the code does not try to parse HTML input for title and simply parrots the basename of the input URL and/or relies on Tika's internal metadata parser.
 * A resource endpoint that calls the `readability.com` API

 See also